smallblue-dev/express-authentication/README.md

 Hi there.
-Here begins the project two journey for the Software Engineering Immersive course from General Assembly in Seattle, WA.
+Here begins the project two journey for the Software Engineering Immersive course.

 My goal is to develop a care network messaging app.
 The premise is that a perspective user might need therapist advice, so they come to my site to find the therapists near them.
 Then message them.